GaetanoPiazzolla/spring-boot-patch/README.md

 The generated documentation can also be found in the `api` folder.

-The [JsonPatchUpdate.java](src/main/java/gae/piaz/jsonpatch/annotation/JsonPatchUpdate.java) annotation is used to document the endpoints.
+The [JsonPatchUpdate.java](src/main/java/gae/piaz/jsonpatch/annotation/JsonPatchUpdate.java) annotation documents the endpoints.
-Using the parameters of the annotation, we can specify the path allowed and the type name for the Stubs.
+Using the annotation parameters, we can specify the path allowed and the type name for the Stubs.
 E.g:

 ```java